as3d12/dev-diary/README.md

 # 👋 Introduction

 Hello!
 My name is Asaad, and I'm an aspiring software developer with a strong interest in building efficient and user-focused applications.
 I enjoy problem-solving, learning new technologies, and improving my skills through practice and collaboration.
-My goal is to become a developer who not only writes clean code but also creates meaningful solutions that help others...
+My goal is to become a developer who not only writes clean code but also creates meaningful solutions that help others.

 ---